Developer9719/todoApp/README.md

 Use this project to practice everything I learned so far:
 - CSS Grid and/or Flexbox
-- Object, Object Literals, Object Constructors
+- Object, Object Literals, Object Constructors: Used in this project
-- Factory Functions and IIFE modules
+- Factory Functions: Used in this project
-- Classes
+- IIFE
+- Classes: Used in this project
 - ES6 Modules
   - seperate script files that make use of imports and exports
 - NPM